What are Fairy Eggs and Why Do Chickens Lay Them?

 These miniature eggs have had several names through the ages.

-In the Middle Ages, they were called "cock" eggs and were believed to be laid by roosters, or "witch" eggs which were believed to be the work of the devil.
+In the Middle Ages, they were called "cock" eggs and were believed to be laid by roosters.
+Sometimes they were called "witch" eggs which were believed to be the work of the devil.
+(I'm pretty sure things didn't end well for those hens back then!)

 In Scotland and other European countries, the eggs are usually referred to as "wind" eggs.

-So sometimes the smaller eggs get an extra dose of dye as a result of a slow journey down the oviduct.
+And sometimes the smaller eggs get an extra dose of dye as a result of a slower journey down the oviduct.

 Why Do Chickens Lay Fairy Eggs?